dikapitacion/dikapitacion/README.md

 - 🔭 I'm currently a student studying at Vellore Institute of Technology,Vellore.

-- 🧓 I'm a beginner web developer who knows HTML,CSS and JavaScript.
+- 🧓 I'm a web developer who likes to code using React and Next.JS.
 - 🌱 I'm currently learning React and also practicing DSA on leetcode.
 - 💬 Ask me about C/C++,Python,Java and Web Development.
 - 📫 How to reach me: divijkathuria51714@gmail.com or on twitter @DivijKathuria12